NIA Summer Internship Programs: Apply Today!

 —Ashley Lawrence, NIA Summer Internship Student, 2013-2014

 To be eligible for this program, students must be enrolled at least half-time in an accredited U.S. high school, college, or university.
 Beginning in 2019, summer interns must be seventeen by June 15th of the internship year.
 Individuals who are in high school must meet two additional criteria: they must be either juniors or seniors, and, if they will not be eighteen by June 15th of the internship year, they must, at the time of application, reside within 40 miles of the NIH campus on which they hope to intern.
 Some flexibility exists to accommodate individual student needs.

-The application period for the NIH Summer Internship Program (SIP) for Summer 2019 will open in December 2018.
+The application period for the NIH Summer Internship Program (SIP) for Summer 2019 is open now.
 A complete description of the program requirements and application is available on the NIH OITE Training Website.
-In addition, the eligibility criteria, selection process, and the nature of the summer program for high school interns can be found on the new High School SIP (HS-SIP) webpage.
+In addition, the eligibility criteria, selection process, and the nature of the summer program for high school interns can be found on the High School SIP (HS-SIP) webpage.

 Living and Working in Baltimore

 The Biomedical Research Center, where NIA Summer Interns will be developing their skills in NIA labs, is located on the Johns Hopkins Bayview campus in Baltimore.
 Program contacts are available to provide general, unbiased opinions.
 Email is the best way to discuss housing concerns.
 We will provide as much information as possible.
 Our comments are not intended for advertising or other promotional purposes, nor does it represent their an endorsement or guarantee by the National Institutes of Health of the availability, price, or condition of any of the listings.
 Contact information for program staff is listed above.